janscience/Teensy_Amp/R2.0/README.md

 - Do we really need an USB connector?
 No!
 See above.

 - Do we really need the bottom row of JP3?
+No!

 ## Further issues